0xRick/0xRick.github.io/_posts/2019-8-3-fortune.md

  Removed Output
 ----------------
 ```
-#### I got some salted hashes, and most importantly this :
+<br> I got some salted hashes, and most importantly this :
 ```
 postgresdba utUU0jkamCZDmqFLOrAuPjFxL0zp8zWzISe5MF0GY/l8Silrmu3caqrtjaVjLQlvFFEgESGz
 ```
-#### This is the db administrator's password hash and we know that it's the same as the root password.
+<br> This is the db administrator's password hash and we know that it's the same as the root password.
-#### `pgadmin` is an open-source software so I searched on `github` for any cryptography related stuff and found this script called [`crypto.py`](https://github.com/postgres/pgadmin4/blob/master/web/pgadmin/utils/crypto.py).
+<br> `pgadmin` is an open-source software so I searched on `github` for any cryptography related stuff and found this script called [`crypto.py`](https://github.com/postgres/pgadmin4/blob/master/web/pgadmin/utils/crypto.py).
-#### I took the functions needed to decrypt the hash then I created a script to take the hash/the key and decrypt the hash using the functions from `crypto.py`:
+<br> I took the functions needed to decrypt the hash then I created a script to take the hash/the key and decrypt the hash using the functions from `crypto.py`:
 ```
 #!/usr/bin/python
 from __future__ import division